Skip to main content

 Overview

-• On-Chain Refunds - Customer provides a Bitcoin address, you send funds
+• On-chain refunds (default) — the customer provides a Bitcoin address, funds are sent on-chain

 Creating a Refund